russsiq/laravel-docs-ru/docs/broadcasting.md

 <a name="configuration"></a>
 ### Configuration

 All of your application's event broadcasting configuration is stored in the `config/broadcasting.php` configuration file.
-Laravel supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](/docs/{{version}}/redis), and a `log` driver for local development and debugging.
+Laravel supports several broadcast drivers out of the box: [Pusher Channels](https://pusher.com/channels), [Redis](redis.md), and a `log` driver for local development and debugging.
 Additionally, a `null` driver is included which allows you to totally disable broadcasting during testing.
 A configuration example is included for each of these drivers in the `config/broadcasting.php` configuration file.

 <a name="broadcast-service-provider"></a>
 #### Broadcast Service Provider

 Before broadcasting any events, you will first need to register the `App\Providers\BroadcastServiceProvider`.
-In new Laravel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
+In a new Laravel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
 This `BroadcastServiceProvider` contains the code necessary to register the broadcast authorization routes and callbacks.

 <a name="queue-configuration"></a>
 #### Queue Configuration

-You will also need to configure and run a [queue worker](/docs/{{version}}/queues).
+You will also need to configure and run a [queue worker](queues.md).
 All event broadcasting is done via queued jobs so that the response time of your application is not seriously affected by events being broadcast.

 <a name="pusher-channels"></a>
 ### Pusher Channels